mariiaikonnikova6-rgb/Time-Series-Analysis-of-air-raid-alerts-in-Ukraine/README.md

 ### Weekday Pattern

-The weekday analysis was also calculated only on the training period.
+The weekday analysis was calculated only on the training period.

-The results indicate a moderate, but not deterministic, weekly pattern:
+The results indicate a moderate, but non-deterministic, weekly pattern.
+Calendar variables can therefore be useful supporting features, but they cannot explain abrupt changes in alert duration.

-* Thursday had the highest mean and median daily duration;
-* Sunday had the lowest median duration and the largest share of zero-duration days;
-* Friday had the smallest number of zero-duration days;
-* standard deviations were large for every weekday.

-Therefore, calendar features are useful as supporting signals, but they are weaker than recent historical values such as `lag_1` and `lag_7`.

-Output files:
+Output:

 ```text
 data/processed/kyiv_city_weekday_pattern.csv